Information about Metformin + Linagliptin

 - Metformin + Linagliptin should be taken with food to lower the chances of having an upset stomach.

-- Take it in addition to regular exercise and healthy diet to lower levels of blood sugar.
+- Take it in addition to regular exercise and a healthy diet to lower the levels of blood sugar.

 - Chances of weight gain and low blood sugar are lesser as compared to other diabetes medicines.